Trees and vegetation

 Vegetation that obstructs signs, pathways and roads can create hazards for road users and pedestrians.

 If your trees overhang onto public land they must not hang lower than 3 metres from the surface of the footpath or road.
 This allows pedestrians and vehicles to move without obstruction and does not obstruct signs.

 When trimming trees or vegetation, please take into account that wet branches are heavier and can hang lower and cause problems to traffic or pedestrians.

 You will generally need a permit to remove native vegetation from your property.
 For further information, see Native vegetation removal.

 You must not allow any tree or plant on your land to cause any damage to, or interfere with Council land or anything on it.

-If your property is situated at the intersection of 2 or more roads, any vegetation within 12 metres of the intersection of the roads must not be more than 1.2 metres high.
+If your property is situated at the intersection of two or more roads, any vegetation within 12 metres of the intersection of the roads must not be more than 1.2 metres high.
 This allows clear vision of signs, pedestrians and vehicles for road and footpath users.